 1. Amazon rewards credit cards

-A card this rewarding makes it easier to justify spending — especially at Amazon.
+A card this rewarding makes it easier to justify spending — especially at Amazon and subsidiary Whole Foods Market, where cardholders earn the most cash back.
 But there are ways to sweeten your Amazon savings without an Amazon credit card.
 For example, the Honey browser extension automatically compares the prices of various sellers on Amazon to ensure you get the best possible price for an item.

 2. Amazon Prime